ghassmo/nymwallet/README.md

 # walletnym

-Bitcoin wallet
+Bitcoin wallet with Nym https://nymtech.net/

-This project use the port of nym mixnet client to mobile from https://github.com/mileschet/nym-mobile-client
+This project use the port of nym mixnet client to mobile from https://github.com/mileschet/nym-mobile

 <img src="screenshot2.png" height="350px" />